 The Arizona Attorney General’s Office State Government Division/Tax Section is seeking an Assistant Attorney General.

-Knowledge and understanding of applicable statutes, case law and civil and appellate rules.
+Knowledge and understanding of applicable statutes and case law.

 Knowledge of administrative rules and regulations.